QILI418/starter-hugo-academic/content/teach/AI2024/_index.md

 ---
-title: (2024) Artificial Intelligence & Machine Learning (Nantes Master)
+title: (2024) Machine Learning (AI Master)
-summary: hhh
+summary: Welcome to the exciting world of Machine Learning!
+This course is designed to be your gateway into understanding one of the most transformative technologies of the 21st century.
-date: '2024-03-08'.
+date: '2024-03-08'
 type: Course
 commentable: true